Design to Distribute

 “Societies can be deeply undermined by income inequality.
 When epidemiologists Richard Wilkinson and Kate Pickett studied a range of high-income countries in their 2009 book, The Spirit Level, they discovered that it is national inequality, not national wealth, that most influences nations’ social welfare.
 More unequal countries, they found, tend to have more teenage pregnancy, mental illness, drug use, obesity, prisoners, school dropouts and community breakdown, along with lower life expectancy, lower status for women and lower levels of trust.
 ‘The effects of inequality are not confined to the poor,’ they concluded; ‘inequality damages the social fabric of the whole society.’6 More equal societies, be they rich or poor, turn out to be healthier and happier.”

 As alluded to by Thomas Picketty, democracy itself is jeopardized by income inequality.
-Among other things, a market of political influence is mechanically unleashed by the concentration of power in the hands of a few.
+Among other things, a market of political influence is mechanically put in motion by the concentration of power in the hands of a few.
 This legal bribery is nowhere more blatant than in the United States: “We are now seeing billionaires becoming much more active in trying to influence the election process,” observes political analyst Darrell West,7 adding “They’re spending tens or hundreds of millions of dollars pursuing their own partisan interests, often in secret from the American public.”
-The US former vice-president Al Gore concurs, saying, “American democracy has been hacked, and the hack is campaign finance.”8 The reign of oligarchs coupled with the lack of decent basic public services for the many erodes, in turn, the trust in the institutions and the social capital built on community connections and norms.
-With no clear collective landmarks of economic and social justice to rely on anymore, many get entirely lost and fall prey to the most reactive forms of demagoguery.
+The US former vice-president Al Gore concurs, saying, “American democracy has been hacked, and the hack is campaign finance.”8 Coupled with the lack of decent basic public services, the reign of oligarchs erodes the trust in the institutions and the social capital built on community connections and norms.
+With no clear collective landmarks of economic and social justice to rely on anymore, many get morally and intellectually lost, falling prey to the most reactive forms of demagoguery.

-If high-income inequality entails many damaging effects in wealthy countries, in low-income countries it does not help growth in any way.
+If high-income inequality entails many damaging effects in wealthy countries, it does not help growth in any way in low-income countries.
 “When the poorest families in society have no money to pay for their essential needs, the poorest workers in society can get no work in supplying them, and so among those who need its dynamism most, the market stagnates.
 Such intuitive reasoning is backed by analysis: economists at the IMF have found strong evidence that, across a wide range of countries, inequality undercuts GDP growth.9 ‘More unequal societies have slower and more fragile economic growth,’ writes Jonathan Ostry, the lead economist behind the IMF study.
 ‘It would thus be a mistake to imagine that we can focus on economic growth and let inequality take care of itself.’”10

 Get with the Network